NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 sample name (from the `sra_id` value variable) and the FASTQ file containing the reads for that sample.
 Nextflow will look for files corresponding to the path defined here and output them to the `publishDir` directory, as well as pass the entire output tuple to any downstream process that uses them.
+The `emit` directive is used to name the output for use in downstream processes: for example, another process might be called in the workflow definition like this:
+`downstream_process(get_sra_by_accession.out.sra_data)`, which will then use the specific `sra_data` output of the `get_sra_by_accession` process as input.

 The last part of the process is the `script` directive, which works in the same way as for Snakemake: you either write something in bash itself or call some